We are building a world united by compassionate action.

-Our mission is to support groups and initiatives that make our communities and our world more compassionate by delivering concrete and tangible impact beginning in Seattle and the Pacific Northwest.
-We do this through public convening, research, and strategic organizational support.
+Compassionate Action Network supports programs and initiatives that make our communities and our world more compassionate beginning in Seattle and the Pacific Northwest.
+We do this through compassion-focused community programs, public convening, investing in action research, and providing strategic organizational support.

 Seeds of Compassion